Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part3.md

   OCL_CHECK(err, err = q.enqueueMigrateMemObjects({buffer_out},CL_MIGRATE_MEM_OBJECT_HOST));
 ```

-* Lines 98-113: after the call to `q.finish()` returns, the results of hardware kernel are checked against the golden results and the program finishes.
+* Section 5: after the call to `q.finish()` returns, the results of hardware kernel are checked against the golden results and the program finishes.